dtb354/dtb354/README.md

 - Learning React + NextJS to start freelancing

+- Contributing on an application with the goal to solve loneliness among first-year international students at the Rotterdam University of Applied Sciences

 - 🤖 Developing AI agents using LLMs and context & prompt engineering for integration in applications

 - Starting the hunt for internships!
 If you are interested in having a highly creative full-stack software developer/engineer you can contact me at dqt.standaard@gmail.com or any of my socials linked in my profile